When do I start my field placement?

 I already work full-time.
 Can I get a field placement that is nights and weekends?

-NO. The reality is that much of what you will learn in your placement will need to happen during "regular working hours".
+The reality is that much of what you will learn in your placement will need to happen during "regular working hours".
 While you may be able to arrange some of your field hours for evenings and weekends, do not count on the majority of your field placement happening during these times.

-What is the requirement for Field?
+What is the requirement for field hours?

 Please note: for the 2021-2022 academic year, the required field hours have been reduced to accommodate any Covid disruptions.
 The required hours for SW 4121 BSW Senior Field and SW 8801 Field I are 357.
 The required hours for SW 8802 Field II are 408.